varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Lesson 2: ROS API and Build Tools
 ====

-* This lesson is intended to be an hour long crash course in the ROS 2 Dashing API and build tools. * After this lesson you should be able to code and build a rudimentary ROS 2 application.
+* This lesson is intended to be an hour long crash course in the ROS 2 Dashing API and build tools.
+* After this lesson you should be able to code and build a rudimentary ROS 2 application.
 * It should be noted, that since this is a "crash course" we are giving you a pre-configured Docker environment call ADE.

   * We will not cover setting up the ROS environment.
   * This will be left as an exercise to the reader.
-  * As much as possible we have used the tooling availabe *ROS 2 Dashing desktop full* installation.
+  * As much as possible we have used the tooling available *ROS 2 Dashing desktop full* installation.

 * This crash course was written for ROS 2 Dashing.

   * ROS 2 Foxy is about to be released.
-  * This relase is the first major, stable, release of ROS 2.
+  * This release is the first major, stable, release of ROS 2.

 * The next lesson, lesson 3, will show you how to use the ROS 2 command line interface.